piku235/mobmatter/README.md

 **Supported devices:**

-* Senso - eg. ERS actuator
+* Senso - e.g., ERS actuator
 * Cosmo
 * C-MR

-Devices supported by the Cosmo GTW but not listed here will be added in future releases.
+For devices supported by the Cosmo GTW but not listed above, feel free to request support by [opening an issue](https://github.com/piku235/matter-mobilus-bridge/issues/new).

 ## Features